darosior/lightning-rfc/tests/events/test-spec.md

     WIF: cMahea7zqjxrtgAbB7LSGbcQUr1uX1ojuat9jZodMN87JcbXMTcA
     P2WPKH: bcrt1qw508d6qejxtdg4y5r3zarvary0c5xw7kygt080

-A further 100 blocks are generated to allow the 50BTC output to be spent, so block height is 101.
+A further 100 blocks are generated to allow the 50 BTC output to be spent, so block height is 101.
 The file `setup.incl` contains more helpers for standard setups.